manycore-com/Inboxbooster-Mailer/README-GKE-EXAMPLE.md

 # Optional: Receiver certificates
 If you'll use the Receiver module (if you want to send mails using SMTP), you need certificates for TLS.
+If you don't provide any TLS files for Receiver in the configmap, it will create a self-signed certificate:

 ```shell
 cd ~/example.com
 openssl req -x509 -newkey rsa:4096 -keyout receiver-key.pem -out receiver-cert.pem -days 365 -nodes -subj '/CN=localhost'
 ```
-These files are not strictly for example.com.
-You can configure any number of domains you want to use and use the same TLS certificate.

 # [inboxbooster-mailer-global.yaml](inboxbooster-mailer-global.yaml.example)
 This file is for static settings that you normally should not have to touch.